loganyott/treefort/web-fort/README.md

 ### Getting started

-Download a copy of the production backup database from WPEngine.
-See Will or Josh for instructions.
+Download a copy of the production backup database from WPEngine by [requesting a production backup point](https://my.wpengine.com/installs/treefortfest/backup_points#production).
+See Will or Josh for permission.

 Start docker -